Quant for Qual Researchers, a work in progress

 • Card sort analysis

-• Quant Moderated Research Measures
+• Quant Usability Research Measures

 • Jobs to be Done Quantitative Measures